Wildfire | What Is Zone 0?

 At the ground level 0-5 feet from the home, mulch and synthetic turf must be removed, as well as unirrigated foliage.
 Each of these materials can ignite and allow embers to build heat against the home.

-Above ground level, detached storage, fences and gates, and woody foliage pose dangers and should be removed.
+Above ground level, detached storage, fences and gates, and woody foliage (e.g. Junipers, Cedars, Palms) pose dangers and should be removed.
 Decks are considered part of the home – Zone 0 includes any under-deck area as well as 5 feet from the deck.

 Some items require assessment and ongoing homeowner attention.
-These include awnings, furnishings, outdoor kitchens, portable BBQs, pet homes, garbage and recycling receptacles, and vehicles.
+Items such as awnings, shades, furnishings, outdoor kitchens, portable BBQs, pet homes, garbage and recycling receptacles, and vehicles should be stored when not in use.
+This is particularly true on red flag days.

 What does a Zone 0 look like?